 2012 was the last year for the iris field.
 Where the iris field used to be, now stands The Barn at Hornbaker Gardens, an event center available for wedding receptions, corporate meetings and other community events.

 In August of 2014, Kathy Hornbaker died after suffering from frontal lobe dementia for several years.
-Rich continues on, and is fortunate enough to have a daughter, Molly Blogg, and his son, David Hornbaker, helping him run the business.
+As Rich eases toward retirement, he is fortunate enough to have a daughter, Molly Blogg, and his son, David Hornbaker, helping him run the business.